dotnet/docs/docs/standard/datetime/converting-between-datetime-and-offset.md

 To indicate that a converted <xref:System.DateTimeOffset.DateTime%2A> value is the UTC time, you can retrieve the value of the <xref:System.DateTimeOffset.UtcDateTime%2A?displayProperty=fullName> property.
 It differs from the <xref:System.DateTimeOffset.DateTime%2A> property in two ways:

-* It returns a <xref:System.DateTime> value whose <xref:System.DateTime.Kind%2A> property is <xref:System.DateTimeKind>.
+* It returns a <xref:System.DateTime> value whose <xref:System.DateTime.Kind%2A> property is <xref:System.DateTimeKind.Utc>.

 * If the <xref:System.DateTimeOffset.Offset%2A> property value does not equal <xref:System.TimeSpan.Zero?displayProperty=fullName>, it converts the time to UTC.